Do High-Conflict Personalities Love Their Children? Understanding the Tangled Truth?

 What Is a High-Conflict Personality?

-A high-conflict personality isn’t just someone who gets upset easily from time to time.
-It’s a pattern of behavior that creates constant tension and unpredictability for those around them.
-Imagine a storm: sometimes it’s calm, but you never know when the next gust of wind or thunderclap will strike.
+A high-conflict personality isn’t just someone who gets upset easily.
+It’s a pattern of behavior that creates constant tension and unpredictability.
+Imagine a storm: sometimes it’s calm, but you never know when the next thunderclap will strike.
 I would often say I felt like I was living with two different people, never knowing which one was going to show up.

-Black-and-White Thinking: Viewing situations in extremes.
-You’re either completely with them or entirely against them, leaving no room for compromise.
+Black-and-White Thinking: You’re either completely with them or entirely against them.

-Blaming Others: Avoiding responsibility for their actions, often justifying bad behavior by blaming others.
+Blaming Others: Avoiding responsibility by justifying bad behavior as someone else's fault.

-Controlling Behavior: Trying to dominate decisions, whether about parenting, custody, or daily life.
+Controlling Behavior: Dominating decisions regarding parenting, custody, or daily life.

-Living with someone with a high-conflict personality often creates a dynamic referred to as FOG—Fear, Obligation, and Guilt.
-These emotions can cloud judgment, making it harder to set boundaries or recognize unhealthy patterns.
-High-conflict individuals frequently use these feelings to maintain control, leaving family members feeling trapped in their chaos.
+Living in this dynamic often creates FOG—Fear, Obligation, and Guilt.
+These emotions cloud judgment, making it harder to recognize unhealthy patterns while the high-conflict individual uses these feelings to maintain control.

 Can a High-Conflict Parent Truly Love Their Child?